 Video Guide to CD Players for Seniors and the Elderly

-Portable, Handheld CD Players
+Portable, Handheld CD Players with Headphones

 The main advantage of portable CD players is that they go anywhere you go.
 This is a nice option for a senior who likes to take walks, exercises regularly, etc. These devices are smaller in size though and might not be the best choice for seniors with hand pain, arthritis, or other problems in their hands or fingers.
 In that case, move down to the CD speakers section.